commercialhaskell/stack/doc/build_command.md

 specification and allow the executable to receive input on that channel.
 If you pass `--no-tests-allow-stdin` and the executable seeks input on the standard input channel, an exception will be thown.

-### The `stack build --watch-all` flag

-Pass the flag to rebuild your project every time any local file changes (from project packages or from local dependencies).
-See also the `--file-watch` flag.

 ## Examples